Be advised that the NPS has issued alerts for this park.

 In the early morning hours of February 27, 1776, Loyalist forces charged across a partially dismantled Moores Creek Bridge.
 Beyond the bridge, nearly 1,000 North Carolina Patriots waited quietly with cannons and muskets poised to fire.
 This battl...

-This exhibit sits above the Patriot earthworks along the History Trail, about 2/3 of a mile from the visitor center.
-If coming to the panel from Moores Creek Bridge, the path is slightly uphill along an asphalt trail.
-Text reads: "From their well-defended position, hundreds of patriots trained their guns on the loyalist Scots who charged from the shadows in the light of dawn.
+This panel sits along the paved path looking back towards the road.
+The bridge is to the left, hidden by the woods.
+The paved path to the left cuts through the remains of the earthworks which cross in front of the panel.
+Another path extends to the right, behind the earthworks, back to the road.
+Down that path is a bench.
+Also in that direction just behind the earthworks is a swivel gun mounted on a post.
+To your left the History Trail continues along the paved path.
+In that direction is a cannon, which you are free to touch.
+A sign does ask that you not climb on the cannon however.
+A small sign by the cannon indicates that it is stop number 9 on an audio tour which you may get from the Visitor Center.
+The background of the panel has a color illustration showing the battle from behind the Patriot's line.
+Men stand behind the line of shoulder-high earthworks firing their muskets at the charging Highlanders.
+In the middle several men are firing the cannon.
+The Patriots wear a variety of styles of pants and jackets, as well as hats.
+Text across the bottom reads, "From their well-defended position, hundreds of patriots trained their guns on the loyalist Scots who charged from the shadows in the light of dawn.
 But bravery and broadswords were no match for muskets and cannon.
 Within seconds, the front ranks of the loyalists were decimated.
 Some lay dead below the earthworks, while others drowned in Moores Creek.
 In all, more than thirty loyalists perished.
 Patriot losses were one dead and one wounded.
-After the battle, patriots captured hundreds of loyalists, large quantities of weapons, supplies, and more than 15,000 pounds ($13,850,000 in today's money).
-The Battle of Moores Creek undermined royal hopes that armies of loyalists throughout the South would join British troops to quell the growing rebellion.
+After the battle, patriots captured hundreds of loyalists, large quantities of weapons, supplies, and more than £15,000 ($13,850,000 in today's money).
+The Battle of Moores Creek undermined royal hopes that armies of loyalists throughout the South would join British troops to quell the growing rebellion."
+End of Description.

 A dark water creek spanned by a wooden boardwalk on one side and a wooden bridge on the other.
 The boardwalk is relatively flat going across the creek.